Gudelfina/autotech/README.md

 Team:

-* Lupe Mendez - Services
+- Lupe Mendez - Services
-# NOTE : when creating an appointment, use a VIN that is already exisiting from the inventory microservice automobile section.
-It will not allow you to create your own unfortunately.

-* Noah Granard- Sales
+- Noah Granard- Sales

 # Start the Project

 1. Clone project from gitlab to your local machine (https://gitlab.com/Gudelfina3/project-beta)

 2. Navigate to the project-beta directory in your terminal